Escondido Village High-Rises

 Overview

-Two 12-story high-rise buildings, Blackwelder and Quillen, feature 110 junior two-bedroom, one-bath apartments, each shared by two single students.
+Two 12-story high-rise buildings, Blackwelder and Quillen, feature 110 junior two-bedroom, one-bath apartments,

 Junior Two Bedroom